Help & Support

 One of the most common reasons people can't fall asleep at night is stress.
 Stress can cause the mind to run while you should be shutting down for the evening.
 These types of non-sleepers benefit from a sound machine for sleep because they help you concentrate on soothing noises and forget about the stresses of life.
 Many of these sleep machines have features like timers to turn the sounds off after an allotted amount of time.
 Others also feature volume controls and built-in alarm clock settings for the morning.

 The best white noise machines mask external noise to keep your environment quiet while the best sound machines have non-repetitive sounds that are soothing and lull you to sleep.
 Keep in mind that sound machines with short or obvious sound loops make it harder to fall asleep, because it becomes easy to focus on the loop instead of letting the sound be a soothing background noise.
 Whether you prefer a sound machine or a white noise generator, the best ones create an environment favorable for sleep.
-For more information on this subject, visit our learning center for articles on sound machines.

 Sound Machines: What We Tested, What We Found